In this exhaustive guide, we analyze all Honda CR-V generations isolating the best and worst model years for you.

 The Neutral Years: 2010, 2011

-The 2010 and 2011 models, while having fewer significant issues than the 2007 and 2008 models, still had a few concerns raised by owners.
+The 2010 and 2011 models, while having fewer major issues than the 2007 and 2008 models, still had a few concerns raised by owners.
 Most of these concerns were continuations from the 2007 and 2008 models:

 - The rear-differential fluid issue, a carry-over problem from the second generation, persisted.